awslabs/aws-api-gateway-developer-portal/BUILDING.md

 ## Notes on static assets

 The static assets are only re-uploaded on deployment if the previous deployment and the current deployment were provided different `StaticAssetRebuildToken` parameters.
-The `npm run deploy` script automatically creates a unique `StaticAssetRebuildToken` for you based on the current date.
+The `node run deploy` script automatically creates a unique `StaticAssetRebuildToken` for you based on the current date.